privacysandbox/privacy-sandbox-demos/services/home/docs/demos/single-touch-event-level-report.md

 1. Clear attribution data in chrome://attribution-internals/
 2. [Navigate to news site](https://privacy-sandbox-demos-news.dev/mmt-single-touch-attribution-html)

-- ice skate shoes image will be displayed
+- static shoes ad image will be displayed

 3. Click on the ad image

-- Demo shop site of skate shoes detail page will open
+- Demo shop site of shoes detail page will open

 4. Check “SourceTrigger Registration” tab in chrome://attribution-internals
 5. Go back to the shop site and click the "ADD TO CART" button